 Sweet and Sour Pork

-This dish is made of marinated meat, deep fried to perfection, and sautéed in a red sauce that tastes exactly as it sounds — sweet and sour.
 Just like the dumplings, there are variations to this dish to cater to those who don’t eat pork.
-You will see sweet and sour chicken, fish, or tofu.
+You will also see sweet and sour chicken, fish, and tofu.

 Spring Rolls

-One of the things I like about this food is that you can snack on it or pair it with rice (which is a staple food in China).
+One of the things I like about this food is that you can snack on it with a sweet and spicy red sauce or pair it with rice, which is a staple food in China.
+Like the dumpling, spring rolls today may be made of finely chopped vegetables and minced meat, which could be a variation of pork, chicken, or beef.

 Peking Duck

-Just like your dumplings, Peking duck has been around for a long time.
-This dish from Beijing has been prepared since the imperial era.
-It was served mainly to the upper classes, and it is said this dish inspired Chinese poets to write poems.
+Initially, the dish was served mainly to the upper classes, and it is said this dish inspired Chinese poets to write poems.
 Duan Zhu Zhi Ci has a line from one of his poems saying, “Fill your plates with roast duck and suckling pig.”

 The authentic way of cooking this savory duck is a bit complicated.
 The duck used for this dish should be around 45 days old.
 Air is pumped under the skin to separate the skin from the fat.
 The duck is then soaked in boiling water, hung to dry, slathered in a marinated sauce, and roasted until you get that crispy skin.